MMA gloves: Impact of gloves on safety and injuries

 The impact of gloves on the injuries caused during a fight is a controversial issue, mostly looked at in relation to boxing.
-The use of padded gloves in fights protects the fists of the wearer but doesn't prevent brain injury unless they are so large that they become difficult to use.
+The use of padded gloves in fights protects the fists of the wearer but does not prevent brain injury unless they are so large that they become difficult to use.
 These gloves protect the fists of the wearer and allow stronger punches than in bare-knuckle fights, and it is the changes in acceleration to the head as a whole that tears the blood vessels, not the impact with the glove.